 About these dilators:

-- They are a fraction of the cost of silicone dilator sets because they are made from plastic
+- At $25, they are a fraction of the cost of silicone dilator sets.

 These dilators are great for women who:

 - Are on a very tight budget

 - Aren't sure if dilators will work, so don't want to make a big investment

 - Are planning on using their dilators to do additional stretching